BINF-6310L-8310L-Spring25/Problem_Set_10_HMM_3/README.md

 1) How many modules were in the PHMM used to create the alignment
 2) How many of the hidden states were "Insertion" states?

+### Step 4 - Create a PHMM

+We want to utilize the fact that the aphid package _knows_ about the relationships between amino acids

+So first convert the sequence alignment to an AAbin object using the function ```as.AAbin()```

+Use the ```derivePHMM.AAbin()``` function from aphid to build a PHMM from the AAbin sequence alignment.
+Save the output into a new variable

+Answer the following questions about the resulting HMM
+1) Look at the emission matrix.
+What amino acid has the higest probability of emission from the 2nd module?
+2) Look at the transition matrix.
+This format is slightly different from what we have seen before.